Cox rings of surfaces and the anticanonical Iitaka dimension

 \section{The nef and the semiample cones}

-In this section we prove a necessary and sufficient condition for $\Nef(X)=\SAmple(X)$ on a smooth rational surface with $\kappa(-K_X)\geq 0$.
 In what follows we will make use of the {\em Zariski decomposition} of a pseudoeffective divisor (see~\cite[Thm.
-2.3.19]{laz}): a pseudoeffective divisor $D$ can be written uniquely as a sum $D=N+P$, where $N,P$ are $\qq$-divisors such that $P$ is nef, $N$ is effective and the intersection matrix of its components is negative definite, $P$ is orthogonal to each component of $N$.
+2.3.19]{laz}): a pseudoeffective divisor $D$ can be written uniquely as a sum $D=N+P$, where $N$ and $P$ are $\qq$-divisors such that $P$ is nef, $N$ is effective and the intersection matrix of its components is negative definite, $P$ is orthogonal to each component of $N$.
 The divisors $P$ and $N$ are called the positive and negative part of $D$ respectively.

-\begin{lemma} Let $X$ be a smooth rational surface with $\kappa(-K_X)\geq 1$.
-If $E$ is an effective divisor of $X$, such that the intersection matrix on its integral components is negative definite, then $p_a(E)\leq 0$. \end{lemma} \begin{proof} We begin proving that $h^0(K_X+E)=0$.
+In what follows, we will denote by $\kappa(D)$ the Iitaka dimension of a divisor $D$ (see \cite[Def.~2.1.3]{laz}). \begin{lemma} Let $X$ be a smooth rational surface with $\kappa(-K_X)\geq 1$.
+If $E$ is an effective divisor of $X$ such that the intersection matrix on its integral components is negative definite, then $p_a(E)\leq 0$. \end{lemma} \begin{proof} We begin proving that $h^0(K_X+E)=0$.
 Observe that $\kappa(E)=0$ since the intersection form on its components is negative definite.
 If $Z=K_X+E$ is an effective divisor, then $0=\kappa(E)=\kappa(-K_X+Z)\geq 1$, which is a contradiction.

 Consider now the exact sequence of sheaves: